julelang/manual/src/compiler/compiler-optimizations.md

 ---

 `--opt-str` \
-Enables optimizations for string operations.
+Enables special optimizations for string operations.

 - Erases relevant ranges of string's itself instead of making allocation for substring and assignment if string gets assignment with substring from itself.
 - Eliminates neutral binary expressions such as concatenation with the empty string.